 YEAR 2 AUTUMN TERM YEAR 2 SPRING TERM YEAR 2 SUMMER TERM NATIONAL CURRICULUM DIGITAL LITERACY Know how to refine searches using the Search tool.
 Use digital technology to share work on Purple Mash to communicate and connect with others locally.
 Have some knowledge and understanding about sharing more globally on the Internet.
 Understand how we talk to others when they are not there in front of us.
 Open and send simple online communications in the form of email.
 Understand that information put online leaves a digital footprint or trail.
-Identify the steps that can be taken to keep personal data and hardware secure Understand the terminology associated with the Internet and searching. the Internet Gain a better understanding of searching the Internet.
-Create a leaflet to help someone search for information on the Internet. understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions INFORMATION TECHNOLOGY Revise prior learning on spreadsheets.
+Identify the steps that can be taken to keep personal data and hardware secure Understand the terminology associated with the Internet and searching, the Internet Gain a better understanding of searching the Internet.
+Create a leaflet to help someone search for information on the Internet. understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions COMPUTING - KEY KNOWLEDGE MAP INFORMATION TECHNOLOGY Revise prior learning on spreadsheets.
 Use copying, cutting and pasting shortcuts in 2Calculate.
-Use 2Calculate to talling tools.
+Use 2Calculate totalling tools.
 Use 2Calculate to solve a simple puzzle Explore a spreadsheet in adding up coins to match the prices of objects Add and edit data in a table layout.
 Use the data Explore 2Paint A Picture.
 Look at the work of Impressionist artists and recreate them using the Impressionism template.
 Look at the work of pointillist artists such as Seurat.
 Recreate pointillist art using the Pointillism template.
 Look at the work of Piet Mondrian and recreate it using the Lines template.
 Look at the work of William Morris and recreate it using the Patterns template.
 To look at some surrealist art and create your own using the eCollage function in 2Paint A Picture.
 Show that the information provided on pictograms is of limited use beyond answering simple questions Use yes/no questions to separate information Construct a binary tree to separate different items.
 Use 2Question (a binary tree) to answer questions Use a database to answer more complex search questions.
 Use the Search tool to find information.
 Be introduced to making music digitally using 2Sequence.
 Explore, edit and combine sounds using 2Sequence Add sounds to a tune -improve it.
-Think about how music can be used to express feelings and create tunes which depict feelings Upload a sound from a bank of sounds into the Sounds section .Record their own sound and upload it into the Sounds section.
+Think about how music can be used to express feelings and create tunes which depict feelings Upload a sound from a bank of sounds into the Sounds section.
+Record their own sound and upload it into the Sounds section.
 Create their own tune using the sounds which they have added to the Sounds section.
 Explore how a story can be presented in different ways.
 Make a quiz about a story or class topic Make a fact file on non-fiction topic.
-Make a presentation to the class. create and debug simple programs use logical reasoning to predict the behaviour of simple programs use technology purposefully to create, organise, store, manipulate and retrieve digital content recognise common uses of information technology beyond school use technology safely and respectfully, keeping personal COMPUTER SCIENCE Understand what an algorithm is.
+Make a presentation to the class.
+COMPUTER SCIENCE Understand what an algorithm is.
 Create a computer program using an algorithm Create a program using a given design.
 Understand the collision detection event.
 Understand that algorithms follow a sequence.
 Design an algorithm that follows a timed sequence.
 Understand that different objects have different properties.
 Understand what different events do in code.
 Create a program using a given design.
 Understand the function of buttons in a program.
 Know what debugging means.
 Understand the need to test and debug a program repeatedly.
 Debug simple programs. information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.